Ecuador & the Galapagos

 - Transfer to your accommodation in Quito via private coach.

 - Receive the latest schedule and trip updates from your Tour Director.

 - Greet your fellow travelers as they arrive.

 Quito’s a bit of modern-day meets traditional.
-As you get to know the area with a guided tour from a local guide, be sure to keep a look out for people wearing traditional Ecuadorian clothes, including ponchos, long dresses, and lots of jewelry.
-When you’re not enjoying the rather distinctive dress code, be sure to look up at the sky.
-Is it a bird?
-Possibly.
-Ecuador is a bird-watcher’s paradise.
-Is it a plane?
-Maybe.
-It’s one of the busiest airports in South America.
-But, more than likely, you’re looking at one of the eight volcanoes that surround the city.
+As you get to know the area under the guidance of your Tour Director, be sure to keep a look out for people wearing traditional Ecuadorian clothes, including ponchos, long dresses, and lots of jewelry.
+When you’re not enjoying the rather distinctive dress code, be sure to look up at one of the eight volcanoes that surround the city.

-- Join your Tour Director on a brief tour of the city and get acquainted with your new favorite city.
+- Join your Tour Director on a brief tour of the city and its historic center.

 - Fulfill your dream of standing in two places at once at Mitad del mundo, the line that divides the Northern and Southern Hemispheres (AKA the equator).

 Plaza Foch: This is one of the busiest areas in Quito for party, fun, and entertainment.
 Whether you’re looking for a more chill-type bar or a dance club to get your groove on, in Plaza Foch, the choices are endless.

 La Ronda: This cobblestone street, located in Quito’s Old Town, is home to dozens of stores, art galleries, and restaurants.

 - Day 3: Travel to Baños via Cotopaxi National Park